uribench/software-engineering-handbook/about/SIMPLE_FLOW.md

 ## Create Content

-Goto the [handbook repository on GitHub][1] and use the 'Create new file' button.
+Goto the [handbook repository on GitHub][1] and use the 'Create new file' button to start editing the content online.
 When finished, optionally add description using the 'Propose new file' dialog, and finally submit the file using the 'Propose new file' button.

 ### Prerequisites